-Aspect neric inflagation freasures Site Selection & Materials 1.
+Aitigation Measures for All Project Activities Generic Mitigation Measures Aspect Site Selection & Materials 1.
 The site selected for the activity must not be in areas that are protected areas (National Parks or Wildlife Sanctuaries), archaeological sites, and other sites that are of critical conservation importance.
-2. Materials required for construction are of specified quality and are only procured from authorized suppliers.
+Materials required for construction are of specified quality and are only procured from authorized suppliers.
 Resource Conservation 1.
-Promotion of water conservation measures by the use of efficient irrigation methods such as drip and sprinkler irrigation, mulching, ridge and furrow method etc. based on its field suitability and applicability; 2.
-Restricted use of ground water and optimizing surface water for irrigation (conjunctive water use); 3.
-4. Emphasis on crop diversification; discouraging water intensive crops and encouraging less water consuming crops; Encourage adoption of renewable energy where ever feasible (e.g., solar lights, solar 5. water pumps, etc.); Adopt energy efficient farm equipment / machinery (e.g., BEE 3-5 star rated pumps).
-Pollution Use of PPC cement in all civil measures like concrete lining/ flood wall construction/ renovation of existing structure and construction of new structure.
-All vehicles to be used for the work should have a valid Pollution Under Control Control 2.
-(PUC) certificate; Use of generator sets (diesel, petrol, kerosene, LPG, CNG) that meet CPCB noise and 3. emission control standards; Meeting CPCB prescribed "Ambient Air Quality Standards"; Avoid release of waste water into water bodies, streams, etc., without any treatment.
-4. Avoid release of waste water into water bodies, streams, etc., without any 5.
-All waste water meets the 'CPCB General Standards' prior to disposal; 6.
-Use of construction machinery / equipment that conforms to CPCB noise so 7.
-Dispose toxic and non-biodegradable wastes at locations specified by the g 8.
-9. / local body.
-Proper disposal plan for desilted material and its adherence by the engaged contractor; No burning of generated wastes (crop residues, leaf litter, plastic wastes, etc.).
+Promotion of water conservation measures by the use of efficient irrigation methods such as drip and sprinkler irrigation, mulching, ridge and furrow method etc. based on its field suitability and applicability; Restricted use of ground water and optimizing surface water for irrigation (conjunctive water use); 3.
+Emphasis on crop diversification; discouraging water intensive crops and encouraging less water consuming crops; 4.
+Encourage adoption of renewable energy where ever feasible (e.g., solar lights, solar water pumps, etc.); Adopt energy efficient farm equipment / machinery (e.g., BEE 3-5 star rated pumps).
+Use of PPC cement in all civil measures like concrete lining/ flood wall construction/ D 11 .: renovation of existing structure and construction of new structure.
+Pollution 1.
+All vehicles to be used for the work should have a valid Pollution Under Control Control (PUC) certificate;Use of generator sets (diesel, petrol, kerosene, LPG, CNG) that meet CPCB noise and emission control standards; Meeting CPCB prescribed "Ambient Air Quality Standards"; 4.
+Avoid release of waste water into water bodies, streams, etc., without any treatment.
+5. All waste water meets the 'CPCB General Standards' prior to disposal; 6.
+Use of construction machinery / equipment that conforms to CPCB noise standards; 7.
+Dispose toxic and non-biodegradable wastes at locations specified by the government / local body.
+8. Proper disposal plan for desilted material and its adherence by the engaged contractor; 9.
+No burning of generated wastes (crop residues, leaf litter, plastic wastes, etc.).
 Biodiversity 1.
 Avoid felling of trees in the embankment, work place or camp sites; Conservation 2.
 Obtain permission from Dept. of Forest in case tree felling is unavoidable; 3.
-In case tree felling is unavoidable, compensatory plantation should be done with not less than 5 times of the number of plants cut down / uprooted; YY 1/1 1 4.
+In case tree felling is unavoidable, compensatory plantation should be done with not less than 5 times of the number of plants cut down / uprooted; 4.
 Avoid mono species plantation and promote mixed plantation with locally grown species.
-Health and Safety Adopting prescribed safety practices during handling of equipment, manual labour, handling of pesticides, etc. Provision of required safety measures at the work sites and labour camps (fire safety, 2. chemical safety, etc.) 3.
-Mandatory use of personal protection gears by workers (helmets, safety harness while working at heights, etc.).
+Health and Safety 1.
+Adopting prescribed safety practices during handling of equipment, manual labour, handling of pesticides, etc. Provision of required safety measures at the work sites and labour camps (fire safety, chemical safety, etc.) Mandatory use of personal protection gears by workers (helmets, safety harness while working at heights, etc.).